-As things stand at the moment, the UK will leave the EU, by default, on 31 October 2019.
-For that not to happen will require a positive action to be taken.
+As things stand at the moment, the UK will leave the EU, by default, on or before 31 January 2020.

 The timeline below sets out various events before that date.